-This post has been compensated as part of my partnership with Simply Real Foods Market and may contain affiliate links.
+This post was originally created in partnership with a company that has since closed its doors.
 As always, all opinions are 100% my own.
 Thank you for supporting the brands that keep me creative in my tiny kitchen!

 Cooking Mexican-inspired meals at home doesn’t have to be daunting!
 Stock up with these pantry items and you’ll be well on your way to enjoying the flavors of Mexico at home, any day of the week.